 Once the progress bar reaches the right, the conversion process finishes.
 Before playing it on your TV, try playing the file on your computer to see for any quality issues or any other problems,

 Hopefully, the video will be displayed on your TV and work as you expected the first time.
-So, this is how to fix the file missing and unsupported audio or video codec issues on your smart TV.
+So, this is how to fix the missing file and unsupported audio or video codec issues on your TV.

 Wrap up

 I hope the blog post helped you fix the issue.
-Do you have any other way to fix it or need more help?
+Do you have any other way to fix it, or do you need more help?

 Please feel free to comment below such others, and I can help you as soon as possible.
 Thanks for reading, and enjoy the rest of your day.